-Failure to comply with this Compliance Program and/or applicable laws or regulations may result in disciplinary action up to, and including, termination of employment.
-Any person involved in verified misconduct will be subject to the disciplinary procedures as outlined in the CPHL disciplinary action policies and procedures.
-Enforcement and discipline may include discipline of individuals who fail to report known noncompliant conduct in addition to discipline of those persons involved in the noncompliant conduct.
+Failure to comply with this Compliance Program, and applicable laws or regulations may result in discipline up to, and including, termination from employment.
+Any person involved in verified misconduct will be subject to the disciplinary procedures in conformity with Centers Plan for Healthy Living's human resources policies and procedures.
+Enforcement and discipline may include discipline of individuals who fail to report known non-compliant conduct in addition to discipline of those persons involved in the non-compliant conduct.
 The consequences of noncompliance will be consistently applied and enforced.
 Disciplinary actions may include:

-- Retraining;
+- Retraining

-- Warnings (verbal and/or written);
+- Warnings (verbal and/or written)

-- Suspension; and
+- Suspension

-- Termination.
+- Termination